Skip to main content

 4

 Statistical methods based on the idea of probability as a measure of uncertainty.
 Topics covered include subjective notion of probability, Bayes' Theorem, prior and posterior distributions, and data analysis techniques for statistical models.
-Prerequisite: SOC 504, SOC 505, SOC 506 or equivalent.
+Prerequisite: two introductory applied statistics courses at the level of SOC 504 and SOC 505 (or equivalent).
 Offered: jointly with STAT 564.

 Course Name